Jira Crash Course

 Jira Paid vs Jira Free vs Trello

-After recent changes in the license model, we have two versions of Jira: Jira Cloud (SaaS Model) and Jira Data Center, which is a Self-hosted Jira version for large clients.
+After recent changes in the license model, we have two versions of Jira: Jira Cloud (SaaS Model) and Jira Data Center, a Self-hosted Jira version for large clients.
 This article focuses 100% on the Cloud version.

 Let’s explain the Jira Cloud as it also has 3+ versions.